- Created: Thursday, 13 February 2014 03:11

 If you haven't already done so, endorse The Declaration.
 Read the article about The Declaration, published in Inclusion, the on-line journal of The American Association on Intellectual and Developmental Disabilities (AAIDD).
 Learn about the rationale for it, why it is important that we act now, and the impact The Declaration can have on the quality of life for people with cognitive disabilities, their families and caregivers.

 Prior to launch, major national disability organizations endorsed The Declaration including AAIDD, The Arc, ANCOR, and such self-advocacy organizations as Self-Advocates Becoming Empowered and the Sibling Leadership Network.
-At last count, nearly 150 national, state and local organization have signed on as well as countless individual signatories.
+At last count, 276 national, state and local organization have signed on as well as 490 individual signatories.

 The Declaration addresses today's reality as information and communication technologies are ubiquitous and have become valuable tools for billions of people worldwide.
 Yet people with cognitive disabilities, particularly individuals with intellectual and developmental disabilities, have limited access to such technologies.
 For the 28 million people in the US with cognitive disabilities, the disruptive convergence of computing and communication hardware and software has substantially created barriers to engaging meaningfully in education, health promotion, employment, recreation and civic participation.